JorenB/JorenB.github.io/_posts/2024-04-24-data-leakage.md

 # wrapping up

 I now felt the case was strong enough to actually draft the letter to the editor.
 As a final touch, my other PI ([Jonas Teuwen](https://aiforoncology.nl/)) suggested to ask some more senior people in the field to co-sign the letter.
-Getting some attention to the issue is probably much easier if some well-known names are attached to the message, as opposed to just one random postdoc (me).
-Everyone I asked generously agreed to co-sign, and I officially submitted the letter on April 10, 2024 — a little over half a year after I first posted the comment on PubPeer.
+I approached several colleagues and collaborators, all of whom agreed that this matter deserved further attention, and all agreed to co-sign.
+I officially submitted the letter on April 10, 2024 — a little over half a year after I first posted the comment on PubPeer.
 It was quickly accepted and has now appeared online after a brief production process.
 To my knowledge, the authors have still not responded as of today.

 A minor disappointment was that publishing the letter with full Open Access would set me back $4390, which seemed somewhat excessive.
 My institution does have an Open Access agreement in place with SpringerNature, but apparently this does not extend to editorial letters.
 I therefore had to opt for the subscription-only publishing route.
 The upside is that this motivated me to write this post, since I felt that having the full story behind a paywall would partially defeat its purpose.

-Overall, the process has been a rewarding and interesting experience.
 I do feel that the story shouldn't end with the publication of this letter.
 After all, my concern was that the original work would set an unreasonable benchmark for follow-up literature, and that won't change in the current situation.
 Primarily, I hope that the authors will still take up the invitation to respond and clarify their methods.
 I don't mind who turns out to be correct, but open discourse about these issues is the only way for science to proceed.